THREAT ANALYTICS Search CHROME Extension

 The screen shot below shows the intended usage – being able to search an IP address, a domain, or MD5 hash easily by opening multiple security websites at the same time.

-You can make your own configuration file and host it yourself.
+You can also make your own configuration file and host it yourself.
 Use the example one supplied as a guide.
-The first boolean value for each search providers (true/false) determines if the search provider is enabled by default.
+The first boolean value for each search provider (true/false) determines if the search provider is enabled by default.
 The second boolean value shows if the provider came from the remote configuration file or was added manually.
 The last item determines if the search provider is a member of no groups (0), group 1 (1), group 2 (2), or both groups (3).